 When January rolls around, I like to take stock and go through the pantry to see what needs to be used.
 This year, merry little red lentils were calling, “Use me!
 Use me!”
 Well, I did and made Thai Red Lentil Soup with Coconut & Curry.

 Gosh, I’m spoiled – I lived for years not far from an excellent Asian restaurant in Colorado and know how wonderful and healthy food from the various cultures that loosely comprise Asia can be.

 Minutes to make, absolutely delicious, a handful of ingredients come together in a gorgeous, healthy meal.
 Thai Curry Chicken will impress anyone it’s served to and make you look like a genius when you whip it up.

-Diners, Drive Ins and Dives – I haven’t seen the show since I chopped my cable, but they featured Pork Larb made by Chef Opel (Opal Thai Food) on the episode All Family, All the Time.
-I was completely enamoured – and Guy Fieri?
-There’s very little that shuts him up, but this dish did! 🙂 Unfortunately, no recipe!
-I rewound a couple of times, and here’s my take on it, down right addictive, simple and inexpensive.
-Make with pork or chicken.
+Diners, Drive-Ins, and Dives.
+I love that show but haven’t seen it since I chopped my cable.
+Featured on one episode was Pork Larb made by Chef Opel (Opal Thai Food) on the episode All Family, All the Time.
+I was completely enamored – and Guy Fieri?
+There’s very little that shuts him up, but this dish did! 🙂 He was just about speechless.